rvmagrini/star-match-game/README.md

 - [5.1] Render remaining time every second to UI using useEffect
 - [5.2] Clean side effects of time remaining
 - [5.3] Adjust game status (time remaining, available numbers and reset)
+- [5.4] Stop timer and deactivate numbers when game is done